Pa. House GOP commits to public meetings, vows ‘most transparent’ congressional redistricting process ever - News Break

 Pa.
 House GOP commits to public meetings, vows ‘most transparent’ congressional redistricting process ever

-This story has been updated.
+Rep. Seth Grove (R., York) said his committee will hold at least eight public meetings across the state and accept suggestions for the map through a new website.
 Spotlight PA is an independent, nonpartisan newsroom powered by The Philadelphia Inquirer in partnership with PennLive/The Patriot-News, TribLIVE/Pittsburgh Tribune-Review, and WITF Public Media.
-Sign up for our free newsletters.
-Story by Sarah Anne Hughes of Spotlight PA.
-Spotlight PA is an independent, nonpartisan newsroom powered...www.pennlive.com
+Sign up for our free newsletters.www.witf.org

 Comments / 0